 Wrapping up :

-Obviously, blockchain and cryptos can improve dental practice.
+Obviously, blockchain in dental and cryptos can improve dental practice.
 Patients can get more involved and get more satisfaction from the transparent treatment.
 Also, dentists can take their dental practice to the next level, regardless of experience, location or labour capacity.